 We live in an increasingly data-rich world.
 This course focuses on using data to make good business decisions, and involves the fundamentals of data exploration, visualization, and common statistical methods.
-The emphasis will be on (i) being an informed and critical consumer of statistics, (ii) understanding core statistics concepts both quantitatively and qualitatively, (iii) applying the material in complex, real-world settings.
+The emphasis will be on:

+- 1. Being an informed and critical consumer of statistics, - 2.
+Understanding core statistics concepts both quantitatively and qualitatively, and - 3.
+Applying the material in real-world settings.

-All methods will be illustrated with real data whenever possible, and we will highlight (from Netflix, Craigslist, CitiBike, Instacart, and more) common in our daily lives.
+All methods will be illustrated with real data whenever possible, and we will highlight examples common in daily life (e.g., Netflix, Craigslist, CitiBike, Instacart).